stmharry/slender/README.md

-# Slender: A Wrapper around TensorFlow-Slim for Easy Model Training and Serving
+# Slender: A Wrapper around TensorFlow for Model Training and Serving

 ## Fast prototyping
 ```python